worldpeacez0991/rnBatteryLevel/README.md

 2. Set your limits, then toggle SOUND to OFF, (this will auto save your settings to AsyncStorage) Then you may keep this app in the background, and plug in to charge your phone, your phone will ring off when battery level exceeds Battery Upper Limit.

+3. Regardless whether you mute your phone, the alarm will go off, this i believe is due to the tone i set to, which is 'AndroidSoundIDs.TONE_CDMA_HIGH_PBX_L'
+*This code is strictly for Android only, if you are using iOS, you can use iOSSoundIDs to set the tone

 *Note that whenever you unplug or plug in your phone, the alarm will go off, just press on Sound Toggle button 'OFF', to set the alarm off!
 This could be due to the nature of the plugin '@gemedico/react-native-sounds' i use.